HazardJ/Repository/NDA/Source.md

 13.2.Ti=Entire Agreement.

-13.2.sec=This {Agreement} contains the complete {Agreement} of the parties regarding relating to the subject matter and supersedes all prior or contemporaneous discussions, understandings and {Agreement}s, whether oral or written.
+13.2.sec=This {Agreement} contains the complete {Agreement} of the parties regarding relating to the subject matter and supersedes all prior or contemporaneous discussions, understandings and agreements, whether oral or written.
 This {Agreement} may be modified only in writing signed by both parties.

 13.3.Ti=Non-Waiver and Binding Affect.